Why Your Pricing Strategy Is Costing You

-Drafting a compliant response to a request for proposal (RFP) is hard enough.
+Drafting a compliant response to a Request for Proposal (RFP) is hard enough.
 But, it can be even more difficult to determine the right pricing strategy when looking to win your next proposal.
 No one wants to bid too high and miss out on a potentially transformative opportunity.
-On the same token, no one wants to bid too low either and risk leaving money on the table.
+By the same token, no one wants to bid too low either and risk leaving money on the table.
 Winning a contract with an artificially low estimate won’t do your company any good in the long run.
-While winning may give your team and revenue a temporary boost, it will also lead to major problems with implementation, sustainability, and client satisfaction.
+While winning may give your team and revenue a temporary boost, it will also lead to major problems with implementation, sustainability and client satisfaction.

-To ensure you are striking gold rather than striking out, avoid these common mistakes when it comes to your bid pricing strategy.
+To ensure you’re striking gold rather than striking out, avoid these common mistakes when it comes to your bid pricing strategy.